raven-actions/actionlint/.github/CODE_OF_CONDUCT.md

 - Being respectful of differing opinions, viewpoints, and experiences
 - Giving and gracefully accepting constructive feedback
 - Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-- Focusing on what's best not just for us as individuals, but for the overall community
+- Focusing on what's best not just for us as individuals but for the overall community

 Examples of unacceptable behavior include:

-- The use of sexualized language or imagery, and sexual attention or advances of any kind
+- The use of sexualized language or imagery and sexual attention or advances of any kind
 - Trolling, insulting or derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others' private information, such as a physical or email address, without their explicit permission